turnbaughlab/2021_Lam_M13_CRISPRCas9/README.md

 # 2021_Lam_M13_CRISPRCas9

-The following code is provided for analyses performed in Lam *et al.*, 2021.
+The following code and scripts are provided for analyses performed in Lam *et al.*, 2021.
 Phage-delivered CRISPR-Cas9 for strain-specific depletion and genomic deletions in the gut microbiota

 ## Flow cytometry